-I most earnestly recommend that the general board be by law turned into a general staff.
-There is literally no excuse whatever for continuing the present bureau organization of the navy. navy should be treated as a purely military organization, and everything should be subordinated to the one object of se curing military efficiency.
-A syster of promotion by merit, either by selec tion or by exclusion, or by both processes, should be introduced.
-It is out of the question, if the present principle of promotion by mere seniority is kept, to expect to get the best results from the higher officers.
+general board be by law turned into a general staff.
+There is literally no excuse whatever for continuing the pres ent bureau organization of the navy.
+The navy should be treated as a purely milltary organization, and everything should be subordinated to the one object of securing military efficiency.
+A system of promotion by merit, either by selec tion or by exclusion, or by both processes, should be introduced.
+It is out of the question, if the present principle of promotion by mere seniority is kept, expect to get the best results from higher officers.
 Our men come too old, and stay for too short a time, in the high command positions.

 Nothing better for the navy from every standpoint has ever occurred than the cruise of the battle fleet around the world.
 The improvement of the ships in every way has been extraordinary, and they have gained far more experience in battle tactics than they would have gained if they had stayed in the Atlantic waters.
 The American people have cause for profound gratification, both in view of the excellent condition of the fleet as shown by this cruise, and in view of the improvement the cruise has worked in this already high condition.
-I do not believe that there is any other service in the world in which the average of character and efficiency in the enlisted men is as high as is now the case in our

-The White House, Tuesday, December

-TO CURE A COUGH
+I do not believe that there is any other service in the world in which the average of character and efficiency in the enlisted men is as high as is now the case in our own.
+THEODORE ROOSEVELT.
+The White House, Tuesday, December TO CURE A COUGH spoonful every four hours.
+The genuine Virgin Oil of Pine com pound pure is prepared only by The Leach Chemical Co., Cincinnati, Ohio, and is put up only in helf-ounce vials, each vial securely sealed in a round wooden case to insure its freshner